Stresa: History

-The name of the town first appeared in documents on January 15, AD 998 as "STRIXSYA".
-Later "STREXIA", "STREXA", and "STRESIA" were also used..

-In the 15th century, it grew into a fishing community and owed feudal allegiance to the House of Visconti of Milan.
+The name of the town first appeared in documents on 15 January AD 998 as "Strixsya"; later "Strexia", "Strexa" and "Stresia" were used.
+In 1014 Stresa was donated by Emperor Henry II to the female Benedictine monastery of San Felice of Pavia.
+In the 15th century it grew into a fishing community and owed feudal allegiance to the House of Visconti of Milan.
 It subsequently came under the control of the Borromeo family.

-In 1948 American author and journalist Ernest Hemingway visited the town.
-He had set part of his 1929 novel Farewell to Arms in the Grand Hotel des Iles Borromees.
-In 2002, Stresa hosted the 10th International Hemingway Conference.
+In 1948 American author and journalist Ernest Hemingway visited the town; he had set part of his 1929 novel Farewell to Arms in the Grand Hotel des Îles Borromées.

-Stresa has played host to a number of political conferences in the 20th century, including in:
+Stresa hosted a number of political conferences in the 20th century, including in: